godatadriven/godatadriven-blog/content/sparkr-just-got-better.md

 #### Regex

-Again, regexes are a bit of a special use case to a lot of R users but they are invaluable when analysing log files.
+Again, regexes are a bit of a special use case to a lot of R users but they are invaluable when analyzing log files.

 ```
 df <- data.frame(